end2endzone/ShellAnything/UserManual.md

-## Dynamic properties ##
+## Live properties ##

-The application provides dynamic properties which are defined automatically.
+The application provides _live_ properties which are defined automatically by the property system.
+Think of live properties as properties that are always updated in real time.
+Live properties can not be set manually as their value will be automatically updated when referenced by the property system.
+They usually map to the state of a feature of the Operating System.

-The following table defines the list of dynamic properties and their utility:
+The following table defines the list of live properties and their utility:

 | Property  | Description                                                                                                         |
 |-----------|---------------------------------------------------------------------------------------------------------------------|